 Rule 3796:7-2-03 | Procedure for caregiver registration.

-(A) Medical marijuana may not be possessed by or administered to anyone other than a patient, unless the person is a caregiver who is placed on the registry established by the state board of pharmacy in accordance with section 3796.08 of the Revised Code.
-A registered caregiver may possess and administer medical marijuana to patients with whom the caregivers registration is associated.
+(A) Caregivers who are registered in accordance with section 3796.08 of the Revised Code may possess medical marijuana and administer it to patients with whom the caregivers registration is associated.

 (B) An individual who meets the caregiver eligibility requirements under rule 3796:7-2-02 of the Administrative Code may be registered as a caregiver if the following are submitted to the state board of pharmacy in a manner suitable to the board: